 Labs are optional; see the labs page for more information.
 The labs for this course often involve nighttime or very early morning observation of planetary or stellar phenomena.
 You should be prepared to spend one to two hours of observing time, and one hour of lab write-up for each lab that you attempt.

-OnLine Quizzes: Take the online quizzes after you have completed your homework, the chat discussion of that work, and your companion website drill, but before the deadline listed at the website for the quiz.
+Moodle Quizzes: Take the online quizzes after you have completed your homework, the chat discussion of that work, and any self-drill, but before the deadline listed at the website for the quiz.
 Quiz scores are recorded and considered in determination of your final grade.

 Exams will be given at the end of each term.
 These must be taken under parental supervision and returned to the teacher by electronic mail for grading.
 In addition, a paper copy signed by the parent must be returned by regular United States mail to the teacher, verifying that the exam was taken under the specified conditions.
 These exams usually contain 50-60 multiple choice questions, similar to those on the online quizzes, 4-6 computation problems, similar to those that will be assigned for homework, and a formal research report which you complete prior to the exam date.
-Regular participation in chat discussions, completion of all homework assignments, self-administration of the textbook companion website quizzes and routine completion of the online quizzes are your best preparation for successful completion of the course.
+Regular participation in chat discussions, completion of all homework assignments, drilling on vocabulary, and routine completion of the online quizzes are your best preparation for successful completion of the course.

 You are expected to: